JPNYKW/WPICTF-2019/getaflag.md

 N, it'll show a link button written "get a flag".
 But, that is a dummy.
 (If u click, jump 2 [YouTube](https://www.youtube.com/watch?v=dQw4w9WgXcQ))
-So, u must open Dev tool. open console.
+So, u must open dev-tool. open console.
 U can get a flag!

 **8.** Get the flag.